thachit/personal-fastapi-skeleton/README.md

-# Foobar
+# Fastapi Skeleton

-Foobar is a Python library for dealing with word pluralization.
+Fastapi Skeleton is a code base to start any project using Fast API

 ## Installation